strost66/ActiGraph-CP-Raw-Processing/README.md

 3. Activity classification using random forest models (wrist or hip)
 4. Temporal smoothing of predicted activity classes
 5. Non-wear detection based on acceleration variability
-6. Sleep period detection using device orientation (z-angle)
+6. Optional sleep period detection using device orientation (z-angle)
-7. Sleep scoring and derivation of sleep metrics
+7. Optional sleep scoring and derivation of sleep metrics
-8. Aggregation of daily activity and sleep outcomes
+8. Aggregation of daily activity (and optional sleep) outcomes

 The pipeline is designed to support device-based measurement of movement behaviours in free-living conditions.